signalfx/embetcd/README.md

-# embeded-etcd-cluster
+# embedded-etcd-cluster
-Utilities for embedding etcd into projects
+Utilities for embedding etcd into go projects